TEAMuP-dev/HARP/README.md

 ## Mac
 1. Download [Visual Studio Code for macOS](https://code.visualstudio.com/).
 2. Install the C/C++ extension from Microsoft.
-3. Open the _Run and Debug_ tab in VS Code and click _create a launch.json file_ using LLDB.
+3. Open the _Run and Debug_ tab in VS Code and click _create a launch.json file_ using _CMake Debugger_.
 4. Create a configuration to attach to the process (see the following example code to be placed in `launch.json`).

 ```